tinted-theming/home/builder.md

 - `base00-dec-b` to `base0F-dec-b` - converted from the rgb value in the scheme file e.g "0.21..."

 ## Code Structure
-There is no outline for a recommended code structure that a base16 theme builder should follow but a design goal should be to keep the application as simple as possible providing only the functionality desibed in this document.
+There is no outline for a recommended code structure that a base16 theme builder should follow but a design goal should be to keep the application as simple as possible providing only the functionality described in this document.
 If you feel you have a great idea for additional functionality please raise an issue in the [base16 repository](https://github.com/chriskempson/base16).

 ## Considerations
 Mustache was chosen as the templating language due to its simplicity and widespread adoption across languages.
-Yaml was chosen to describe scheme and configuration files for the same reasons.
+YAML was chosen to describe scheme and configuration files for the same reasons.